Best Hotels in Marrakesh

 • Kenzi Menara Palace – Reliable service, great spa.

-• Hotel du Golf Rotana – Business-meets-leisure near golf course.
+• Hotel du Golf Rotana – Business-meets-leisure near the golf course.

 • Be Live Collection Marrakech – Adults-only calm, pool bars worth lingering at.